kevinbdsouza/wordcel/docs/CHROMA_DEPLOYMENT.md

 # Chroma Vector Store Deployment Guide

-This guide explains how to deploy QuillMind with Chroma vector database instead of Cloudflare Vectorize, providing persistent storage that works both locally and in production.
+This guide explains how to deploy Wordcel with Chroma vector database instead of Cloudflare Vectorize, providing persistent storage that works both locally and in production.

 ## 🎯 Why Chroma?